Joon-Hyun-Park/BOOST_Bayesian_Optimization/README.md

 - _class_for_test_boost.py → Defines the class to run the BO cycle (with or without BOOST).
    Used by Test_Benchmark_Functions.py and Test_HPOB.py

 benchmarks → Definitions of synthetic benchmark functions and datasets used in the experiments, including synthetic functions, processed HPO-B data, and chemical engineering datasets.
+All experiments directly use the processed CSV files provided in this repository.
 - Benchmark_ftn.py → Defines synthetic benchmark functions

 core → Core classes and functions for Bayesian Optimization